Student Essay Contest

 I’m not female.
 Can I still enter the contest?

 Absolutely!
 The contest is open to all students in these grade categories.
-The only gender restriction is that the person interviewed must be a woman.
+The only gender restriction is that the person interviewed must be a woman or an individual from any underrepresented gender identity in the mathematics community.

 Can homeschooled students participate?